Diabetes Care Devices Market Size and Share

 Type-2 diabetes represents the largest patient segment with an overwhelming 88.35% market share in 2024, while simultaneously exhibiting the fastest growth trajectory at 9.07% CAGR through 2030.
 This dual dominance reflects the global epidemic of type-2 diabetes, driven by increasing obesity rates, sedentary lifestyles, and aging populations.
 The management of type-2 diabetes is evolving beyond traditional approaches, with continuous glucose monitoring (CGM) increasingly recognized as valuable for this patient population.
 Stanford Medicine researchers have developed an AI-based algorithm that utilizes data from continuous blood glucose monitors to identify subtypes of Type 2 diabetes with approximately 90% accuracy, enabling more personalized treatment approaches.

 The rise of GLP-1 receptor agonists is creating new dynamics in the type-2 diabetes devices market, with increased demand for glucose monitoring among patients using these medications.
-A study published in the Journal of Shoulder and Elbow Surgery found that GLP-1 users have a higher likelihood of developing adhesive capsulitis (odds ratio = 1.28), highlighting the need for comprehensive monitoring during treatment Science Direct.
+A study published in the Journal of Shoulder and Elbow Surgery found that GLP-1 users have a higher likelihood of developing adhesive capsulitis (odds ratio = 1.28), indicating a need for comprehensive monitoring during treatment.
 Type-1 diabetes and gestational diabetes segments, though smaller, are driving innovation in specialized devices tailored to their unique needs.
 The development of hybrid closed-loop systems for pediatric type-1 diabetes patients has shown significant improvements in glycemic control, with a study reporting a 0.4% reduction in HbA1c and an 8.4 percentage point increase in time spent in the target glucose range compared to sensor-augmented pump therapy.

 By End-user: Home-care Settings Gain Momentum

 Hospitals & Clinics currently lead the end-user segment with a 55.1% market share in 2024, benefiting from established infrastructure and specialized diabetes care teams.
 However, Home-care Settings are experiencing faster growth at 7.89% CAGR from 2025-2030, reflecting the paradigm shift toward patient-centered, remote diabetes management.
 This transition is accelerated by advancements in telehealth and connected diabetes devices that enable effective remote monitoring and intervention.
-A Stanford Medicine study implemented an AI-powered dashboard to help diabetes educators identify patients needing assistance by analyzing CGM data efficiently, resulting in 64% of patients achieving optimal A1c levels after one year, compared to 28% in previous cohorts .
+In a Stanford Medicine study, an AI-powered dashboard that analyzed CGM data to help diabetes educators identify patients needing support raised the proportion achieving optimal A1c after one year to 64%, up from 28% in prior cohorts.

 The integration of artificial intelligence with home diabetes management is creating new possibilities for personalized care.
 AI algorithms can predict glucose levels up to 30 minutes in advance, enabling proactive management and reducing the risk of severe glycemic events.
 Ambulatory Surgical Centers represent a smaller but growing segment, particularly for procedures related to insulin pump implantation and management of diabetes complications.
 The COVID-19 pandemic accelerated the shift toward home-based care, with patients and providers recognizing the benefits of remote monitoring and telehealth consultations for routine diabetes management.
 This trend is likely to persist and expand as technologies improve and reimbursement policies adapt to support home-based care models, fundamentally reshaping the end-user landscape for diabetes devices.